Last updated 23rd May 2018

 Making it easy for you to obtain a copy of any personal information you have provided to organisations in a machine-readable format so you can easily transfer it to other organisations providing similar services.
 Any copies of personal information we provide upon request will be provided in plain text format.

-Your right not be evaluated on the basis of automated processing
+Your right not to be evaluated on the basis of automated processing

 You can ask that we do not include your personal information in any automated profiling exercises that might make assumptions about you in order to get insight into our supporter audience (in order to tailor communications and reach more people that might be interested in supporting us).